Searchable Databases and Email Alerts

 NSF funds research and education in most fields of the natural sciences and engineering, as well as some areas of the social and behavioral sciences.
 NSF accounts for about one-fourth of federal support to academic institutions for basic research.

 For a chronological listing of program deadlines and target dates, see their Active Funding Opportunities.
 You may also conduct a keyword search of program announcements or browse programs by discipline.

 To receive rapid notification of news and program announcements, sign up for National Science Foundation Updates.
 To subscribe to RSS Feeds or to download the NSF Information Widget (for Mac users).

 We recommend you search the NSF awards database to help target your project to specific programs, request copies of successful proposals from PIs, and identify potential NSF-funded partners.

 NEH is dedicated to supporting research, education, preservation, and public programs in the humanities.
 As the largest funder of humanities programs in the U.S., it provides grants in four funding areas: preserving and providing access to cultural resources, education, research, and public programs.
-Search the NEH awards database to help target your project to specific programs, and request copies of successful proposals.
+Review the list of available funding opportunities and search the NEH awards database to help target your project to specific programs and request copies of successful proposals.

 NEA is a "public agency dedicated to supporting excellence in the arts, both new and established; bringing the arts to all Americans; and providing leadership in arts education."
 As the nation's largest annual funder of the arts, the NEA supports programs in a wide range of artistic disciplines, including arts education, dance, design, folk and traditional arts, literature, media arts, music, musical theater, opera, theater, and visual arts.
-Search the listing of recent NEA grants to help target your project to specific programs, and request copies of successful proposals.
+Review the list of available funding opportunities and search the listing of recent NEA grants to help target your project to specific programs, and request copies of successful proposals.